 Cursor vs Udio

 Cursor and Udio solve different parts of the indie game pipeline.
-Cursor focuses on AI-powered code editor for game development; Udio on AI music generator alternative for game soundtracks.
+Cursor focuses on AI-powered code editor for game development; Udio on AI music generator — high quality audio, downloads currently paused.
 This comparison helps you decide whether you need one tool, both at different stages, or a different alternative entirely.

 FreemiumvsFreemium